hmcalister/Hopfield-Network-Sequential-Learning/README.md

-# Hopfield Network: Numpy Implementation
+# Hopfield Network: Sequential Learning

 This is a *very* abstract implementation of a Hopfield network.
 The abstractions taken here are: